scrapinghub/splash/docs/scripting-ref.rst

         }
     end)

-Example 6 - discard requests which take longer than 5 seconds to complete:
+Example 6 - discard requests which take longer than 5 seconds to complete, but allow up to 15 seconds for the first request:

 .. code-block:: lua

+    local first = true
+    splash.resource_timeout = 5
     splash:on_request(function(request)
-        request:set_timeout(5.0)
+        if first then
+            request:set_timeout(15.0)
+            first = false
+        end
     end)